PlasmaPHP/core/README.md

 # Cursors
 Cursors are a powerful to get full control over fetching rows.
-Cursors allow you to control when a row (or multiple) is fetched from the database and allow you to have your application a small memory footprint while fetching millions of rows.
+Cursors allow you to control when a row (or multiple) is fetched from the database and allows your application a small memory footprint while fetching millions of rows.

 Cursors return a promise and resolve with the row, an array of rows or `false` (when no more rows).
 Since they return a promise, you don't need to depend on events and possibly buffer rows when passing around the result.